 Since the callboxes are programmed to the campus frequency – all radio-equipped personnel hear the

 message, and the appropriate staff member can respond.
 Parents can now pick up their children from extended daycare, or a sports practice, or some other after-school event, they press the large “push to talk” button on the callbox.
 A designated, radio equipped staff member then confirms the parent’s identity and physically travels to the door to allow the parent access to the building.

 In addition to facilitating child pick-up, several school locations within the district have also employed the callbox system at rear delivery entrances so that food vendors and other delivery persons can be quickly identified and allowed access without having to leave doors unlocked.

 Food items can be delivered virtually anytime, and any day.
-Identifying what is being delivered up front enables cafeteria officials to have correct personnel meet the delivery to quickly unload and store the incoming items.
+Identifying what is being delivered upfront enables cafeteria officials to have correct personnel meet the delivery to quickly unload and store the incoming items.
 Previously, whoever was closest to the door would answer it – and often it was not the desired person to handle the delivery.
-Now radio equipped personnel are alerted when a visitor presses the button and announces themselves – saving time and effort for all parties involved.
+Now, radio-equipped personnel is alerted when a visitor presses the button and announces themselves – saving time and effort for all parties involved.
 Access can be granted to appropriate personnel without leaving any doors unlocked.

 Simple Wireless Installation Saves Time and Money

 All campuses within this district have at least one callbox installed.
 Each callbox is powered by 6 D-cell batteries, allowing them to be installed at any desired location without the need for wiring.
 This simplifies installation and reduces installation costs significantly.
 To further extend battery life, the callboxes at this installation were set to automatically turn OFF after 10-seconds of inactivity.

 In addition to faster and more appropriate response times, the Ritron callbox enhanc